-Rock Cakes are crispy on the outside and a little less perfect in shape than most cakes.
+They’re crispy on the outside and a little less perfect in shape than most cakes.
 It’s easy to see how they got their name.

-The crispy outside gets a sprinkling of sugar in this recipe and complements the perfectly soft and fruity inside of the cake.
+The crispy outside gets a sprinkling of sugar in this recipe and complements the perfectly soft, crumbly and fruity inside of the cake.

 I remember first learning how to make these cakes in my home science class in Year 7.